-As a leading example of the application of CRVEs, consider a study of the effects on employment outcomes of several state-level policy shifts, where the policies were implemented at different time-points in each state.
-In a difference-in-differences analysis of state-by-year panel data, the policy effects would be parameterized in a regression model that includes indicator variables for each policy shift and perhaps additional demographic controls.
-It is also common to include fixed effects for states and time-periods in order to control for unobserved confounding in each dimension.
-The model could be estimated by OLS, with the fixed effects included as indicator variables; more commonly, the effects of the policy indicators would be estimated after absorbing the fixed effects, a computational technique that is also known as the fixed effects or within transformation \citep{Wooldridge2010econometric}.
-Standard errors would then be clustered by state to account for residual dependence in the errors from a given state, and these clustered standard errors would be used to test hypotheses regarding each policy or the set of policies.
-The need to cluster the standard errors by state, even when including state fixed effects, was highlighted by \citet{Bertrand2004how}, who showed that to do otherwise can lead to inappropriately small standard errors and hypothesis tests with incorrect rejection rates.
+As a leading example, consider a difference-in-differences analysis of state-by-year panel data, where the goal is to understand the effects on employment outcomes of several state-level policy shifts.
+Each policy effect would be parameterized as a dummy variable in a regression model, which might also include other demographic controls.
+It is also common to include fixed effects for states and time-points in order to control for unobserved confounding in each dimension.
+The model could be estimated by least squares with the fixed effects included as dummy variables (or what we will call the LSDV estimator).
+More commonly, the effects of the policy indicators would be estimated after absorbing the fixed effects, a computational technique that is also known as the fixed effects estimator or ``within transformation'' (Wooldridge 2010).
+Standard errors would then be clustered by state to account for residual dependence in the errors from a given state, and these clustered standard errors would be used to test hypotheses about the set of policies.
+The need to cluster the standard errors by state, even when including state fixed effects, was highlighted by Bertrand, Duflo, and Mullainathan (2004), who showed that to do otherwise can lead to inappropriately small standard errors and hypothesis tests with incorrect rejection rates.

-The consistency property of CRVEs is asymptotic in the number of independent clusters \citep{Wooldridge2003cluster}.
-Recent methodological work has demonstrated that CRVEs can be biased downward and associated hypothesis tests can have Type-I error rates considerably in excess of nominal levels when based on samples with only a small or moderate number of clusters \citep[e.g.,][]{Webb2013wild}. \citet{Cameron2015practitioners} provide a thorough review of this literature, including a discussion of current practice, possible solutions, and open problems.
-In particular, they demonstrate that small-sample corrections for t-tests implemented in common software packages such as Stata and SAS do not provide adequate control of Type-I error.
+The consistency property of CRVEs is asymptotic in the number of independent clusters (Wooldridge 2003).
+Recent methodological work has demonstrated that CRVEs can be biased downward and associated hypothesis tests can have Type-I error rates considerably in excess of nominal levels when based on a small or moderate number of clusters (e.g., MacKinnon and Webb 2016).
+Cameron and Miller (2015) provided an extensive review of this literature, including a discussion of current practice, possible solutions, and open problems.
+In particular, they demonstrated that small-sample corrections for t-tests implemented in common software packages such as Stata and SAS do not provide adequate control of Type-I error.